 Meanwhile in 2017 the self-proclaimed King of Beers, so American that it replaced its name with the word “America” on its labels last year, found itself at the centre of a furious US political row following the release of its epic Superbowl commercial.
 Budweiser’s immigrant origin story “Born the Hard Way” about founder Adolphus Busch’s journey from Germany to St. Louis played on the country’s biggest stage days after thousands of immigrants were prohibited from entering the country by President Trump’s controversial travel ban.
 What merely seemed topical for some become intolerable for many loyal Trump supporters who subsequently took to Twitter with the hapless #boycottbudwiser hashtag.
 Budweiser went on become the fifth most watch ad for the year, receiving over 28 million views on Youtube and weeks of free publicity amidst the heated debate, despite their protests of innocence.
 “This is a story about our heritage and the uncompromising commitment that goes into brewing our beer.
 It’s an idea we’ve been developing along with our creative agency for nearly a year.”
 Ricardo Marques, Anheuser-Busch InBev’s VP for Budweiser, said in a press release.
 Whatever its true intentions “Born the Hard Way” is undoubtedly a masterpiece of short filmmaking and the soft sell, as well as serving as another reminder that modern advertisers can’t escape issues that sit on the public consciousness no matter how much they may wish to sit on the fence.
 Fortunately, there’s no such thing as bad publicity.

 So, what do we foresee for 2018?
 One thing’s for sure, we’re yet to see the ‘new technologies’ of interactive, vertical and 360 video come to the fore.
 Perhaps the new year will see these fads start to fade away.
-We’ll certainly be seeing fewer traditional depictions of gender across the board after the Advertising Standards Agency ruled to ban ads with ‘unacceptable stereotypes.’
+We’ll certainly be seeing fewer traditional depictions of gender across the board.
+Due to the Advertising Standards Agency ruled to ban ads with ‘unacceptable stereotypes.’
 And with international and sexual politics continuing to dominate social media we think we’re only seeing the beginning of activist-advertising.
 These days everyone from ice-cream to timber companies needs to have a strong social message.
 Whether they align themselves left or right one thing’s for sure, if advertisers enter the debate they need to brace themselves.
 2018 viewers won’t keep their opinions to themselves.